 2. Accommodations for Disability or English as a Second Language Students who need to request exam rescheduling or other accommodations (including additional time) because of a documented disability or language facility (student's native or primary language is not English) must request an accommodation from the Dean of Students at least 2 weeks prior to the exam.
 Students may be requested to provide specific documentation to support a request for accommodations and should factor this into the deadline.
-See Accommodations for Students with Disabilities in the Student Services section of this Catalog for general information.
+See Disability Services in the Student Services section of this Catalog for general information.